 Nara National Research Institute for Cultural Properties, an organization that engages in the study of tangible cultural heritage, has conducted excavation research at the Nara and Fujiwara Palace sites, investigated cultural objects (such as historical documents, ancient architecture and gardens) and has also made efforts to preserve the Asuka region through its research and exhibition programs.
 These activities contribute to academic exchanges, international support and the study of cultural heritage in Japan and abroad.
 For example, they have resulted in ongoing joint research partnerships with institutes in China and Korea.
-We also endeavor to develop new excavation technology and research methods as well as to provide technical training for local government special-
+We also endeavor to develop new excavation technology and research methods as well as to provide technical training for local government specialglobally.
+Our research activities are supported by our own interdisciplinary joint research in different fields.
+It is our responsibility to maximize the results of our efforts in the research and preservation of cultural properties.